35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 This is the perfect Paleo recipe for those of us who enjoy cabbage rolls but don’t have the time to spend blanching the leaves and rolling them up around the filling – just chop the cabbage and toss it into the other ingredients!
 This isn’t really lazy, just a bit less time-consuming.
 To make these more filling you can add in some cauliflower rice, and this cuts the cost as it makes the mixture go further.

-If you are having friends or family over for dinner, these delicious Paleo cabbage rolls would make a great main as they are so impressive served with the homemade marinara sauce.
+If you are having friends or family over for dinner, these delicious Paleo cabbage rolls would make a great main.
 They do take a bit of time, but if this is for a celebration or special occasion, it would be worth the effort.
 To cut down on time a bit, these rolls can be constructed in advance then cooked when you need them.

 – Pretend It’s a Donut